 b.
-Impairment of goodwill included in investments in subsidiaries
+Impairment of goodwill

-When determining whether the goodwill included in investments in subsidiaries is impaired, the goodwill acquired from a business combination is allocated to each of the Company's cash-generating units or groups of cash-generating units that are expected to benefit from the synergies of the combination on the acquisition date, and the value in use of the cash generating unit to which goodwill has been allocated is estimated.
-In order to calculate the value in use, the management should estimate the future cash flows expected to arise from the cash-generating unit of the goodwill has been allocated and determine the appropriate discount rate to use in calculating the present value.
+Determining whether goodwill is impaired requires an estimation of the value in use of the cash-generating units to which goodwill has been allocated.
+The calculation of the value in use requires management to estimate the future cash flows expected to arise from the cash-generating units and a suitable discount rate in order to calculate the present value.
 Where the actual future cash flows are less than expected, a material impairment loss may arise.